-During a third meeting organized by the Aristotle University in Thessaloniki for 7 days, a methodology will be developed for creating immersive stories related to cultural heritage for the aforementioned archaeological sites – Stobi, Viminacium and Emona.
-Three from the proposed projects will be awarded prizes and will be developed as final products for the project in collaboration with Association center for social innovations BLINK 42-21 and Navipro d. o. o.
+During a third week-long meeting organized by Aristotle University in Thessaloniki, a methodology for creating immersive stories related to cultural heritage was developed.
+Three of the proposed projects were chosen and awarded prizes and developed as final products for the project in collaboration with the Association center for social innovations BLINK 42-21 and Navipro d. o. o.

 “Cultural heritage represents an incredible meeting point for collaboration of the cultural and creative sectors.
 Its value lays in the storytelling potential it offers.
 Visitors often lack engagement, learning opportunity, as well as shearing the relevant information in a creative and concise manner.
 General information sharing is problematic on cultural heritage sites in the Western Balkans, since they lack good visual presentation and audience engagement.
 The needs, as well as the attention span of the audiences are drastically changing so the aforementioned institutions must adapt to the new environment and the contemporary digital shift.